 Tedesco Country Club was established in 1903, with members playing on a 6-hole course along the shoreline of St Phillip’s Beach in Swampscott.
 In the 1920s, the club relocated to its current location with Eugene “Skip” Wogan, the long-time superintendent at Essex County Club, designing a new 18-hole layout.

-The course at Tedesco Country Club is a 1920s design by Skip Wogan and it’s laid out as two contrasting nines: the outward half is routed across what was once flat farmland with the inward half carved through hilly, forested terrain.
+It comprises two contrasting nines: the relatively straightforward outward half (playing to a par of 34) is routed across what was once fairly flat farmland, with the more difficult inward half (playing to a par of 36) carved through hilly, densely forested terrain.

 Ron Forse, ably assisted by member Tom Peckham and superintendent Peter Hasak has made some lovely renovations to the course.
 The most obvious improvement is in bunkering.
 Most have been rebuilt and the fescue at the top makes them quite attractive.
 One of Peckham’s contributions to the bunkering is nomenclature.
 He’s dubbed a pot bunker Ron added to the landing zone of the short par four 6th “Forse’s Orifice”.
 More substantive improvements suggested by Peckham and Hasak are expansions of the greens on the 5th and 10th holes, creating new challenging hole locations on the right side of each.
 And new bunkers around the 2nd green were the result of an old postard Hasak discovered at a flea market.